-Type Invariants are only evaluated on entry into and exit from externally visible subprograms.
-So Counter is called when entering and exiting Do_Something - not Local_Do_Something, even though a new instance of Some_T is created
+Type Invariants are only evaluated on entry into/exit from externally visible subprograms.
+So Check_Threshold is called when entering/exiting Increment - not Increment_Helper

 Subtype Predicates

 Subtype Predicates Concept

 - Ada defines support for various kinds of constraints

 - Range constraints

 - Index constraints

 - Others...

 - Language defines rules for these constraints

 - All range constraints are contiguous

 - Matter of efficiency

 - Subtype predicates generalize possibilities

 - Define new kinds of constraints